ruchikakumbhar10/Breast-Cancer-Prediction-System-with-Data-Intelligence/README.md

 Built using Node.js and Express.js to handle application logic

-Designed secure RESTful APIs for data flow between Frontend, ML model, and database
+Designed secure RESTful APIs for data flow between Frontend, ML model, and Database

 Stored patient and prediction data using MongoDB, enabling scalable and structured Data Management